What is Acorns?

 Acorns Pricing: 4.1 ★

 Acorns ongoing fees are on the lower end when compared against other investment platforms.
-Rather than using traditional pricing methods such as commissions, asset-based charges, and other trading fees, Acorns bundles its product offerings into three transparent subscription tiers based on the number of services the user selects.
-The three tiers will cost users $1, $3, or $5 per month.
+Rather than using traditional pricing methods such as commissions, asset-based charges, and other trading fees, Acorns bundles its product offerings into two transparent subscription tiers based on the number of services the user selects.
+Acorns Personal costs $3 per month, while Acorns Family costs $5 per month.

 And those just starting out or worried about a hefty upfront investment need not worry.
 Similar to how Acorns funds the spending roundups, the minimum amount to begin investing is only $5.